Technology of the New York City Subway: Platform fences

 In 2023, short barriers were installed at the centers of the platforms at 57th Street, Bedford Avenue, and Crescent Street to reduce the probability of passengers being pushed into the tracks.
 In 2024, the MTA announced that it would install low platform fences at four stations (including 191st Street and Clark Street) to reduce the likelihood of passengers falling onto the tracks.
+Platform fences had been installed at 56 stations by July 2025 and 115 stations by that December.

-The barriers consist of low yellow fences, spaced along the length of the platform; there are no sliding platform screen doors between the barriers.
-The barriers have since been installed at additional stations, including Fifth Avenue, Flushing–Main Street, and multiple BMT Canarsie Line stations.
-By July 2025, platform fences had been installed at 56 stations.
+The barriers consist of low fences, spaced along the length of the platform; there are no sliding platform screen doors between the barriers.
+The original fences are yellow rectangular barriers, but fences installed later in 2024 are painted gray; fences installed from 2025 onward have metal mesh paneling and a handrail that flares inward at the top.
+The fences are manufactured in-house by MTA's metalworking shops and weigh between 100 and 350 lb each.